ibm-cloud-docs/dr-automation-powervs/FAQs.md

 Billing starts when the PowerHA installation process is completed on the selected virtual machines.

-Charges begin when the agent is downloaded the required files.
+Billing begin when the agent is downloaded the required files.

 ### Why is the agent required after adding nodes?